LumineonRL/Genome-Sequence-Alignment-with-Reinforcement-Learning/README.md

 - `--agent [DQN|A2C|PPO|random]`: Specifies the reinforcement learning agent to use.
 Defaults to DQN.
 Random will make entirely random selections.
 - `--net-arch [config1|config2|...]`: Specifies MLP network architectures as defined in `configurations.json.`.
 Defaults to the first architecture defined in that file.
 - `--train-steps [number]`: Specifies the number of training steps.
-Defaults to 10000.
+Defaults to 10000. **It is recommended to use a smaller value here to merely test that you can run the project.**
 - `--evaluate`: Flag to run evaluation after training.

 ## Structure